-The left wrist pain, numbness and difficulty in gripping that I was experiencing were due to Carpal Tunnel Syndrome!
+The left wrist pain, numbness, and difficulty in gripping that I was experiencing were due to Carpal Tunnel Syndrome!

 She advised me to follow up with my doctor for a physical examination and nerve conduction testing.
 Furthermore, she told me to take painkillers and wear a wrist splint to manage symptoms.
-She also explained that there were other treatment options, such as steroid injections, to provide relief.
+She also explained other treatment options, such as steroid injections, to provide relief.
 However, the management would depend on the progression of my symptoms.
 In some cases, surgery is required.

 What is Carpal Tunnel Syndrome?

 Carpal Tunnel Syndrome is caused by compression of the median nerve.
 That mainly occurs at the wrist as it passes into/supplies the palm region of the hand.
 The median nerve supplies skin of the palmar side of the index finger, middle finger, thumb, half the ring finger, and nail bed.
 It also supplies the muscles of the thumb.
 Any condition that causes swelling at the wrist or fluid retention, such as arthritis or diabetes, can lead to nerve compression.
 Patients present with pain, numbness, difficulty gripping, tingling, and muscle weakness.

 The risk factors for this syndrome are arthritis, high blood pressure, diabetes, jobs that require repetitive wrist movements, pregnancy, and smoking.

 Some carpal tunnel syndrome symptoms include pain in the first three fingers, thumb, wrist, and arm, numbness and tingling, difficulty in gripping, and pins and needles sensation.